dtinsley333/BangazonPrime_XUnit/README.md

    6. Repeat

 ##Clone the Example app from https://github.com/dtinsley333/BangazonPrime_XUnit.git
 A few of the tests work already, some don't.
+Fix the existing broken tests and create tests for yet to be implemented functionality.
+After creating the new tests they will fail.
+Create code that enables the tests to pass.
+See the requirments below that you need to used TDD to solve.
+This work will involve creating the tests then writing the code to satisfy the the test.
+You will find you need to refactor your code as well as the test several times to get the results you want.

  1. Create a test to make sure movies that are not eligible for streaming are indeed not eligible.
  2. Create tests for allowing sellers to create products that are Bangazon Prime.